-Systolic blood pressure may vary depends on the activity; surrounding temperature, diet-taken, state-of-mind (emotional), physical posture and medication used.
+Systolic blood pressure may vary based on the activity; surrounding temperature, diet-taken, state-of-mind (emotional), physical posture, and medicines you are taking.

 What is systolic blood pressure?

-Blood pressure reading is the measurement of the force generated over the artery walls, when the heart contracts.
 For every heartbeat, blood pressure varies between systolic and diastolic pressures.
-Systolic pressure is the peak-pressure in the arteries, which generated at the end of the cardiac cycle when the ventricles are contracting.
+Systolic pressure is the peak pressure in the arteries, which generated at the end of the cardiac cycle when the ventricles are contracting.

-Blood-pressure readings are measured in millimeters of mercury (mmHg), and it is noted as two numbers, example 110 over 70 (i.e. 110/70).
+Blood pressure readings measured in millimeters of mercury (mmHg) and are noted as two numbers, for example, 110 over 70 (i.e., 110/70).
 The top number (110 mmHg) is the systolic blood pressure reading.
-It represents the maximum pressure generated when the heart contracts.
+It represents the maximum pressure generated when the heart contracts (beats).

 Importance of systolic blood pressure reading

-Heart pump’s blood into your blood vessels, enough systolic BP is requiring to push blood to all parts of your body.
-Blood vessels away from the heart, are branched as smaller tubes, one may go to brain and other to kidneys.
-Systolic pressure generates a blood flow to all branches to provide oxygen and nutrients for every body cell and removes waste.
+Heart pump’s blood into the blood vessels, enough systolic BP requires pushing blood to all parts of your body.
+Systolic pressure generates a blood flow to all branches to provide oxygen and nutrients for every body cell.

 High and low systolic blood pressure

-If the systolic number is low, your body cells are unable to get required oxygen and nutrients.
-This may even lead to cell death.
-A number less than 90 mmHg are considering as low called hypotension.
+If the systolic number is low, your body cells are unable to get the required oxygen and nutrients.
+It may even lead to cell death.
+Less than 90 mmHg are considering as low called hypotension.

-If the systolic number is high, your blood vessels are becoming harder (start losing elasticity) and scars.
-This may cause blood vessel blockage or rupture; this leads to organ damage or even failure.
-If the number is over 140 mmHg is considering as high called hypertension.
-If only the systolic blood pressure is more than 140 mmHg, but the diastolic maintains normal at less than 80 mmHg known as isolated systolic hypertension.
+If the systolic number is high, your blood vessels are becoming harder (start losing elasticity) and develop scars.
+It may cause blood vessel blockage or rupture leads to organ damage or even failure.
+If the number is over 140 mmHg, it is considering as high called hypertension.
+If only the systolic blood pressure is more than 140 mmHg, but the diastolic maintains average at less than 80 mmHg known as isolated systolic hypertension.